 Each will also need to present the following documents:

 Birth Certificate - Available from Registrar of Births & Deaths

 Baptism Certificate - This must have been issued in the past six months and is available from the parish where you were baptised.
 Send the parish your full name, estimated date of baptism and a stamped self-addressed envelope.

-If either party has been married before:
+If either party has been married before, you must provide:

 The Death certificate of their former spouse